dtonhofer/prolog_notes/other_notes/random_notes_while_coding.md

 ## Predicate arguments should be named

 Every modern production system has named parameters.
 Why not have them here?
-Slow?
-Well, why spare the compiler??
+Well, why spare the compiler?
+OTOH, we now do have dicts.

 ## Don't care values